-Trump’s Chief of Staff, Mark Meadows, Infected With Coronavirus
+Trump Chief of Staff Mark Meadows Infected With Coronavirus

 Meadows didn’t respond to multiple requests for comment.
 White House spokespeople didn’t respond to numerous e-mails and phone messages requesting comment.

-A Trump campaign aide, Nick Trainer, is also infected, according to two people familiar with the matter.
-He and campaign spokespeople declined to comment.
+At least four low-level White House aides and a senior Trump campaign aide, Nick Trainer, are also infected, according to people familiar with the matter.
+Trainer and campaign spokespeople declined to comment.

 Meadows has remained involved in Trump’s post-election effort to challenge votes in several states where he trails former Vice President Joe Biden, according to one person familiar with the matter.